Skip to content

 text

-A few lines of template instantiation stack trace paired with obscure type information.
-While this is much better than the SFINAE (Substitution Failure Is Not An Error) errors of C++98, it still isn't intuitive enough.
+A few lines of template instantiation stack trace plus obscure type information.
+While much better than the SFINAE errors in C++98, it is still not intuitive enough.

 cpp